Avg. Base Salary (USD)

 Actuarial analysts perform risk assessments for a variety of companies and are typically found in financial services institutions and insurance companies.
 An entry-level actuarial analyst is a person new to this career track who generally works within a larger department in risk analysis.
 As entry-level analysts, they must help provide research data for other actuaries within the department, as well as help convert that data into actionable analyses and reports.

-Report and assist in interpreting results of acturarial data analysis.
+- Report and assist in interpreting results of actuarial data analysis.

 - Assist in the analysis of risk evaluation data, using appropriate models and statistical methods.
 Create relevant charts and graphs.

 How do Entry Level Actuarial Analysts Rate Their Jobs?

 FAQs About Entry Level Actuarial Analysts

 What is the highest pay for Entry Level Actuarial Analysts?